What is Keratoconus

 Keratoconus experts agree contact lenses are the treatment of choice for keratoconus.
 At Total Eye Care, our keratoconus experts find that over 90% of patients their patients are successfully treated with contact lenses.
 Scleral contact lenses give the most consistently reliable results with excellent vision and comfort.
 Glasses may be an option in the early stages of keratoconus; however, you should be closely monitored.
 As the corneal thinning worsens and irregular corneal astigmatism increases custom scleral contact lenses will reduce the distortion and provide better vision.

 Fortunately, we have numerous, effective treatment options for patients with keratoconus.
 Here are the most common and effective contact lens treatment options.

-Scleral lenses have made a resurgence in eye care and are now the treatment of choice amongst leading keratoconus specialists.
-With the modern lens materials and high tech manufacturing techniques scleral contact lenses are as comfortable as a soft contact lens.
-Scleral contact lenses are fully customizable and in addition to excellent comfort they also provide the best visual acuity of all of the keratoconus treatment options.
+Scleral contacts have made a resurgence in eye care and are now the treatment of choice amongst leading keratoconus specialists.
+With the modern lens materials and high tech manufacturing techniques scleral contacts are as comfortable as a soft contact lens.
+Scleral contacts are fully customizable.
+In addition to excellent comfort, scleral contacts also provide the best visual acuity of all of the keratoconus treatment options.

 Traditional Keratoconic Gas Permeable Lenses

 Traditional gas permeable lenses such as the Rose K lens have been the mainstay of keratoconus treatment for decades.
 These lenses are typically 8.5mm to 10 mm in diameter.
 They are designed so the entire lens moves over the cornea a couple millimeters with each blink.
 Small diameter gas permeable lenses have slowly gone out of favor due to lens technology advancements made in the past 5 to 10 years.